Homan, Bottcher qualify for Canadian Mixed Doubles Olympic Trials | TSN

 Homan has plenty of experience in the mixed doubles discipline, as Homan and John Morris were selected to wear the Red and White at the 2022 Beijing Olympics after the Trials were cancelled due to COVID-19.
 Homan and Morris missed the playoffs, falling short of the podium.

-The Canadian Mixed Doubles Olympic Trials run over the holidays from Dec.
+The Canadian Mixed Doubles Olympic Trials runs over the holidays from Dec.
 30-Jan.
 4 at the Queens Place Emera Centre in Liverpool, N.S.